learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 You can also create other services such as Databases (RDS) and message brokers (SQS, AMQP).

+You can also use the Service Catalog with another cloud vendor such as Google Cloud or Azure.

 There's one caveat, though.

 **There's no easy way to import or bind to existing resources.**